junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The ghost's shape flickers as Cas tries to hold his gaze.
 "You're not boring, or uninteresting, or unloved, or any of that," he says firmly.
 "Those other people, they just couldn't see you.
 But funny enough, as a ghost, I think I can better see you.
 You are a good man, Dean W -- sorry, Smith."

-"You say it like you know me before," Dean answers, trying to ease his own breath.
+"You say it like you know me before," Dean answers, trying to ease his own breath, too distracted to notice the misspeaking.
+Not even Cas notices his own words.

 "I don't, and I don't need to.
 You're helping me, aren't you?"
 Cas tilts his head to one side, watching Dean's face in a different angle.
 "Would an absolutely vanilla normal uncaring person even think of doing that?
 It's not like living with and helping a ghost is on any house renting contract or job description."